kiruba1981/IEEE-Latin-9599/README.md

 Fig. 13:
 Depicts two key waveforms:
-(a) The inverter output voltage waveform, which is analyzed to check its sinusoidal shape and quality.
+(a) The inverter output voltage waveform.
-(b) The percentage Total Harmonic Distortion of the inverter voltage, which is important for evaluating the harmonic performance and compliance with power quality standards.
+(b) The percentage Total Harmonic Distortion of the inverter voltage, which is important for evaluating the harmonic performance.

 Fig. 14:
 Displays the following measurements:
 (a) The injected grid current waveform, which demonstrates the quality and nature of current being supplied back to the grid.
-(b) The percentage Total Harmonic Distortion of the current , used to evaluate the effectiveness of current control strategies and confirm adherence to grid code requirements regarding harmonic injection.
+(b) The percentage Total Harmonic Distortion of the current , used to evaluate the effectiveness of current control strategies.